Understanding the different types of love.

 From the Original Greek word: ϕιλία (philía)

 Philia speaks of affectionate love.
-Thus, it’s a softhearted love, like the kind you might feel in a deep friendship.
+Thus, it’s softhearted.
+Like the kind you might feel in a deep friendship.

 However, it’s more significant than that.